Do You Need a Permit to Replace Your Roof?

 When applying for a Water Heater permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Honolulu County may vary slightly from municipality to municipality, standard US zoning dictates that: All new water heaters must have a properly rated temperature and pressure relief (TPR) valve discharged to a safe location, and may require a thermal expansion tank.
+Key code points for a Water Heater in Honolulu County: All new water heaters must have a properly rated temperature and pressure relief (TPR) valve discharged to a safe location, and may require a thermal expansion tank.

 Estimated processing time in Honolulu County: 4 to 8 weeks (High volume jurisdiction).